aws/sagemaker-python-sdk/src/sagemaker/mxnet/README.rst

 The required structure for training scripts will be deprecated with the next major release of MXNet images.
 The ``train`` function will no longer be required; instead the training script must be able to be run as a standalone script.
 In this way, the training script will become similar to a training script you might run outside of SageMaker.

+There are a few steps needed to make a training script with the old format compatible with the new format.
+You don't need to do this yet, but it's documented here for future reference.

+First, add a `main guard <https://docs.python.org/3/library/__main__.html>`__ (``if __name__ == '__main__':``).
+The code executed from your main guard needs to:

+1. Set hyperparameters and other variables
+2. Initiate training
+3. Save the model

+Hyperparameters will now be passed as command-line arguments to your training script.

 SageMaker MXNet Containers